nopitown/ai-tips-and-notes/development/mental-model.md

 - How does a bad output look like?
 - What is the minimum quality of the output that I can accept?

-Using the answers to the questions above, set a success criteria scorecard that you can use to evaluate the output of the AI. **Make sure to align with the product team on the scorecard.**
+Using the answers to the questions above, set a success criteria scorecard if possible.
+This will help you to evaluate the output of the AI. **Make sure to align with the product team on the scorecard.**

 #### Tips
 - It might not always be possible for the product team to provide a clear answer to the questions above, that's ok.
-As in other steps, you can use the LLM to help you to come up with the scorecard but make sure to align with them.
+As in other steps, you can use the LLM to help you to come up with the success criteria but make sure to align with them.
 - Document examples of good/bad outputs for future reference and team alignment.

 ### 3. Outline human approach